Code-Institute-Submissions/onAPlateCatering/README.md

 - Navigation bar
   - Assists users to easily move through the relevant pages with a layout that is intuitive, such as the hamburger icon navigation on smaller devices.
 - Call To Action Button
   - The request a quote button is distributed on pages that would encourage an interested party to initiate contact for a quote.
-Additionally a view menu button is presented in the what we offer section to entice customers.
+Additionally a view menu button is presented in the 'what we offer' section to entice customers.
 - Request a quote feature
-  - Allows all users to contact the company to get a quote for catering a specific event.
-It helps the company by obtaining sufficient information to prepare a quote.
+  - Allows all users to contact the company to get a quote for specific catering event.
+It helps the company obtaining sufficient information to prepare a quote.
 - What we offer section Feature
   - This section gives a potential customer a very short description of our catering offering.
 - Menu Section Feature